michael-cw/susorastoframe/README.md

-The goal of the Survey Solutions Raster-to-Frame Application is to provide a simple shiny application which allows to update a spatial polygons area sampling frame with one ore more raster layers, which can be used for PPS sampling in the susospatsample app.
+The goal of the Survey Solutions Raster-to-Frame Application is to provide a simple shiny application which allows to update a spatial polygons area sampling frame with one or more raster layers, which can be used for PPS sampling in the susospatsample app.
 Moreover, the application allows also for the creation of a composite measure of size (MOS), using several input raster to create a composite MOS.